xabolcs/duplicate-2-window/Readme.md

-Restartless Restart for Firefox 4
+Duplicate 2 Window for Firefox 4
 ===
-Tiny restartless extension adding browser restart actions to Firefox.
-(Oh, the irony)
+Open new windows with the current URL!

+This addon overrides the CTRL-N hotkey and opens the new windows with the current URL.
+Forked from Restartless Restart, thanks to Erik Vold!

-The main audience of this extension is other extension developers who need to restart the browser often.
+The main audience of this extension is the (ex-)IE users who need this new-window behaviour.